Half of the weeds people pull from the garden are by definition flowers. And many flowers that people decorate their gardens with are weeds. How so?

-Half the weeds people pull from the garden are, by definition, flowers.
-And many flowers that people decorate their gardens with are, in actuality, weeds.
-How so?
-Well, the distinction between flowers and weeds is not as divergent as one might think.
+Well, the distinction between flowers is not as divergent as one might think.
 A young child plucking a dandelion sees it as a bright and pretty flower, while others see it as an intrusive weed.
-The definition of a weed to most gardeners comes down to a matter of an opinion because, though the two types of flora have many differences, they also have many qualities that are the same.
+The definition of weed to most gardeners comes down to a matter of an opinion because though these types of flora have many differences they also have many qualities that are the same.

 This essay is an example of a compare and contrast essay.
-The topic is weeds and flowers, and the thesis statement of this writing piece is quite simple: that weeds and flowers are alike in many ways. (“The definition of a weed to most gardeners comes down to a matter of an opinion because, though the two types of flora have many differences, they also have many qualities that are the same.”)
-The essay explains that the definition of what a weed is, often comes down to a matter of opinion, and that a plant being described as a ‘weed’ is not always a concrete fact.
+The topic is weeds and flowers and the thesis statement of this writing piece is quite simple: that weeds and flowers are alike in many ways. (“The definition of weed to most gardeners comes down to a matter of an opinion because though these types of flora have many differences they also have many qualities that are the same.”).
+The essay explains that the definition of weed often comes down to a matter of opinion and that a plant described as a ‘weed’ is not always a true fact.

 More compare and contrast essay examples: